Lush Lawn 3 Thumb

 Tall Fescue

 A versatile turf grass that's very easy to look after.
-It's resilient and tolerates a wide range of conditions (including drought), making it a great choice for our changeable New Zealand climate.
+It's resilient and tolerates a wide range of conditions (including drought), making it a great all-round choice for our changeable New Zealand climate.

 Warm Season Grasses